-Raised Bed gardening
+Raised Bed Gardening

-Raised beds are easy to construct with 2 X 6, 2 X 8 and 2X 10 construction lumber or other landscaping timbers.
-Untreated construction lumber lasts for many years and is less prone to warping than treated lumber.
-Four feet is an ideal width because it allows gardeners to easily reach into the bed without stepping in it.
-The length can be chosen to fit the space.
-Allow two to three feet between beds for walkways.
-Make the box by attaching the four-foot end sections onto the sides with long decking screws.
+Raised beds are easy to construct with 2 X 6, 2 X 8, or 2 X 10 construction lumber or other landscaping timbers.
+Untreated construction lumber lasts for many years and is less prone to warping than is treated lumber.
+Four feet is an ideal width for plots, because it allows gardeners to easily reach into the bed without stepping into it.
+The length of the plot can be chosen to fit the space.
+Allow two to three feet between beds for walkways, and for the ease of wheelbarrow use.
+Raised beds with separating walkways minimize compaction to plant growing beds.

 Do you have a question?
 Try Ask an Expert!